-PHHSBG funds enable DPH to address priority health issues in the state and local communities and to minimize gaps in public health programs with limited or no state funding available.
+PHHSBG funds are used to address priority state and local health issues and minimize gaps in public health programs with limited or no state funding available.

-- Develop and enhance state and local partnerships
+- Develops and enhances state and local partnerships

-- Provide programmatic expertise through technical assistance and training
+- Provides programmatic expertise through technical assistance and training

-- Develop collaborative leadership and coordination to reduce duplication
+- Develops collaborative leadership and coordination to reduce duplication

-- Address health equity and eliminate health disparities
+- Addresses health equity and eliminate health disparities

-- Support local health departments through health coalitions
+- Supports local health departments through health coalitions

-- Improve functions and processes through Public Health Accreditation
+- Improves functions and processes through public health accreditation

 Priority health issues receiving funding for 2017 and 2018 include the following areas: